 Final Thoughts

-The province you call home definitely has a huge impact on the amount of income tax you will pay.
-When trying to calculate your income tax, it is important to look at both the marginal tax rate (provincia tax rate + federal tax rate) and what the tax bracket in your province looks like, as one always informs the other.
+The province you call home greatly impacts the amount of income tax you will pay.
+When calculating your income tax, it is important to look at both the marginal tax rate (provincial tax rate + federal tax rate) and what the tax bracket in your province looks like, as one always informs the other.

 Ready to get started?